 Next you are going to turn on the heat and slowly bring the strawberries to a rolling boil.
 You will want to stir them in this process, but do it gently!

 Now, add 7 cups (yes you read that right, 7 cups) of sugar into your boiling strawberry mixture and stir.
 All that sugar is what makes the jam taste SO good.
 You’re going to want to turn the heat up and get it to a rolling HARD boil.
 Please see the link below:

 Once you achieve hard boil status, boil it like that for a few minutes.
 Turn off the heat and allow it to cool slightly.
 This is where you will notice a bunch of foam that has gathered on the top of your jam.

 Carefully, so you don’t burn yourself, scrape off all the foam that you can.
 It’s not a huge deal if you can’t get all of it.
 But, do the best you can.

-Place your lids centered on top of the jar, and then screw on loosely the out top of the lid.
-Do not screw them on tightly, but just enough so they stay on.
+Place your lids centered on top of the jar, and then screw on loosely the ring of the lid.
+Do not screw them on too tight, but just enough so they stay on.